YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 seconds specifies the elapsed time interval between two successive EPOCHs.
 An EPOCH is a checkpoint, at which all updates to a database file are committed to disk.
 All journal files contain epoch records.

 A smaller EPOCH_INTERVAL reduces the time to recover after a crash at the cost of increased I/O load on the run-time system (due to more frequent checkpoints).
 A larger EPOCH_INTERVAL has the opposite effect.
-Therefore, set EPOCH=interval for a more efficient run-time with larger values of interval and more efficient -ROLLBACK processing with smaller values of interval.
+Therefore, set EPOCH=interval for a more efficient run-time with larger values of interval and more efficient ROLLBACK processing with smaller values of interval.

 The default EPOCH_INTERVAL value is 300 seconds (5 minutes).
 The minimum value is 1 second.
 The maximum value is 32,767 (one less than 32K) seconds, or approximately 9.1 hours.
 If you enable journaling and do not specify a value for EPOCH_INTERVAL, YottaDB inherits the value of EPOCH_INTERVAL of the last journal file in that region.
 EPOCH_INTERVAL only takes effect when the user turns journaling ON and there is no earlier journal file.